bkvogel/kumozu/README.md

 #### Requirements

-This software was developed under Ubuntu 14.04.
+This software was developed under Ubuntu 16.04.

 g++-4.9 or newer is required.
-The default 4.8 version used by Ubuntu 14.04 will not work.
+Therefore, the default 4.8 version used by Ubuntu 14.04 will not work.

 Install OpenBLAS from source and add the library path to `LD_LIBRARY_PATH` environment variable.
 The makefile assumes the install location is `/opt/OpenBLAS/lib`.
 It is important to build OpenBLAS from source so that it can optimize itself to your specific CPU.
 Build with: